This post is also available in: Indonesia

 Everything Starts With a Dream That Everyone Laughs at

-Flashback, when I was as young as 4-5 years old, Japanese animes were aired in Indonesia’s TV station almost every day that gain my interest in Japan’s pop culture.
+Flashback, when I was as young as 4-5 years old, Japanese animes were aired on Indonesia’s TV station almost every day gain my interest in Japan’s pop culture.
 In addition to the boom of J-pop music and J-drama at that time.

 Embracing that dream, I continued to study at the National University in Bandung (West Java, Indonesia) which has a good reputation in Japanese Literature, which then led me to an opportunity to work in an apartment agent company for Japanese in Jakarta for 2 years.

 Coincidentally, my Japanese boss is running another company engaging in an event organizer that handles the Japanese Pop Culture Festival in Jakarta.
 She introduced me to the Japanese artists and the entertainment world which helps me a lot to realize my dream.
 Alhamdulillah, I became an interpreter for various Japanese artists such as Hyde (L’arc~en~Ciel`s vocalist), LiSA, MIYAVI, AAA, Tokyo Ska Paradise, [Alexandros], etc.

 In one corner of my heart, I think that working with great artists like them was only in my imagination, but when I saw them in front of my eyes, I found my heart almost jumping outside which reminds me it is not a dream.

 Achieving one dream doesn’t satisfy me.
 A new dream popped out of my mind that led me to make one of the great decisions in my life, to learn business Japanese in Japan.

 Sponsoring Myself to a Language School in Tokyo